Organic Sweet Corn Seed

 In the summer sweet corn requires at minimum one inch of water every week.
 If the plants grow to more than 12 inches in height, an additional evenly distributed fertilizer can aid in the production of crops.
 Weeds need to be eliminated through shallow cultivation.
 The roots that emerge from the stalks are situated in the top and beneath the soil’s surface.

-Common Problems that affect Sweet Corn Plants and Solutions
+Common Problems that affect Sweet Corn Seed Plants and Solutions

 During the growing season Aphids may attack corn stalks, and they can be eliminated by washing them off with water.
 Corn ear worms are another aphid that feed on sweet corn via the silk that is produced from the ear.
 The worms move through the silk fibers until they reach the kernels of corn.
 While they are annoying but they are not causing serious harm.
 A black fungus, known as corn smut that is caused by Ustilago mighttis may be present.
 There are varieties that resist smut.